 Above my head like a ping-pong round, the technician and dentist discuss life over the cavern of my mouth.
 They pitch back and forth last week’s baseball game, the nurse in quarantine for ebola, and the dentist’s dog who just had an operation for hemorrhoids.
 They pause now and then, purple latex fingers wave little pointy instruments in the air like exclamation marks, then dig and drill some more.

 In spite of about 1,000 injections that numbed my lips to the thickness of a mattress, I can feel somewhere deep into my jaw a tugging.
-I would prefer to be put out cold, I don’t want to feel anything, especially a spiraling niggling.
+I would prefer to be put out cold, I don’t want to feel anything, especially a spiraling niggling when getting my wisdom teeth removal done.
 I wander into thoughts about pulling roots.
 I imagine 20 foot long spindly weed looking strands, and then for some reason out of the blue, I remember yesterday.
 An incident.

 Lord, really here?
 I talk to God inside my imposed silence.